AlgyJr/ios_guides/Showing-a-progress-HUD.md

 while our network request is pending and dismiss the HUD once we receive a response.

+**NOTE: The below code shows the implementation of the Progress HUD in a sample network request.
+If your aim is to add the Progress HUD to an existing network request already in your project, you will only need to add `MBProgressHUD.showHUDAddedTo(self.view, animated: true)` at the beginning of the request and `MBProgressHUD.hideHUDForView(self.view, animated: true)` in the completion handler**

 ```swift
 import UIKit
 import MBProgressHUD